MobeenAftab/trips-server/README.md

 -   mongoose / mongodb
 -   dotenv
 -   JSON web tokens
+-   Role based auth to protect routes
+-   Hosted on Heroku

 # TODO

 -   [ ] Frontend written in Angular can be found here.
 -   [ ] Add e2e and unit tests.
+-   [ ] Hosted on Heroku.
--   [ ] Hosted on Heroku with CI/CD pipeline.
+-   [ ] CI/CD pipeline.
 -   [ ] Docker for local mongodb instance.
 -   [ ] logger for server side logging.
 -   [ ] Automate postman API route testing.
--   [ ] Process to generate API documentation.
+-   [ ] Generate API documentation.

--   [ ] Refactor code to extract all logic from routers into controllers
+-   [x] Refactor code to extract all logic from routers into controllers
 -   [ ] Redirects for urls that dont exist
 -   [ ] middleware to handle request body data, should match entity type and
     -   have the required fields present.
 If not error out, write request should have some validation on body data.
--   [ ] Validate request body, add typings to body, validate query url
--   [ ] Some CRUD operations can be refactored into a generic controller over the trip and user models
+-   [ ] Some CRUD operations can be refactored into a generic controller over the trip and user models.
+-   [ ] Add query parameters to search for trips and users.
+-   [ ] Add routes for admins to remove permission roles from users.